EstherBlacksmith/S1.06._Generics/README.md

 ## Usage

 >Each exercise is in it's own package.
+Level 1 and 2 are in the same exercises, because level 2 is an extra of the same code in the level 1.
 >
 >You can run the exercises in diferent ways,but we recommended use your favorite IDE sofware.